Stan-21/cmpm-121-f25-d3/PLAN.md

 Key technical challenge: How do you store cell data when cells are reloaded?

-- [ ] apply the Flyweight pattern not visible cells do not require storage (already implemented by default?)
+- [x] apply the Flyweight pattern not visible cells do not require storage (already implemented by default?)
-- [ ] apply the Memento pattern to remember state of cells when the player moves to a different location
+- [x] apply the Memento pattern to remember state of cells when the player moves to a different location

+NOTE: I don't think I used either pattern, I just followed the tips that Adam gave out and everything works?
+Cells off screen already don't require storage since they are cleared.
+State of cells are remembered through the use of maps.